emsesc/bunnimage/blog/draft1.md

 > Tip: The Azure Storage Blob client library is going to be a key piece of the project.
 After all, it's about blobs!

-## Setting up your storage container
+## Setting up your storage account
-This is the storage container your created when creating the Function App.
+This is the storage account your created when creating the Function App.
 If you don't know what it is, search "Storage Containers" in the query box in Azure portal.
-1. We're going to need to create 2 containers: "images" and "pdfs"
+1. We're going to need to create 2 containers: "images" and "pdfs."
+These are kind of like folders in the account.

 ![image](https://user-images.githubusercontent.com/69332964/99161767-75194280-26c3-11eb-8ad1-c19d63d37bbb.png)
 ![image](https://user-images.githubusercontent.com/69332964/99161780-8cf0c680-26c3-11eb-9bfc-78dc3262b038.png)

-2. You will need to upgrade your storage account because Event Grid Subscriptions will only work with a v2 storage account.
+2. You will need to upgrade your storage account because Event Grid Subscriptions will only work with a v2 version.
+Follow this [tutorial](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-upgrade?tabs=azure-portal).

 ```js